Easy Water Bath Canning Tutorial: Step-By-Step Photos and Tips

 What Can Be Pressure Canned?

-This method MUST be used for low-acid foods like corn, beans, and any meats, stews, etc. This is the ONLY way to can these safely at home and it can be dangerous not to follow directions exactly.
+Pressure canning is the ONLY way to can these safely at home and it can be dangerous not to follow directions in a recipe exactly.

 Some people use this method all the time and find it the best way to can.

-I've done both methods and not only do I find pressure canning to be cumbersome and more difficult, our family really didn't like the results (smushy beans, etc.).
+I’ve done both canning methods and not only do I find pressure canning to be cumbersome and more difficult, our family really didn’t like the results (smushy beans, etc.).

 I can do all the things we love – all the tomato products, condiments, salsas, and jams – using quick and easy water bath canning.